 Why is it called a ‘hedge fund’?

-In finance, hedging is an investment strategy that allows investors to reduce exposure to the risk associated with their investment, thus making it more secure during market fluctuations.
+In finance, hedging is an investment strategy that enables investors to mitigate exposure to risk associated with their investments, thereby making them more secure during market fluctuations.

-Today, hedge funds use various complex financial instruments to protect their investments, such as forward and futures contracts, swaps, and options.
+Today, hedge funds utilize various complex financial instruments to protect their investments, including forward and futures contracts, swaps, and options.

 However, hedge funds got their name from early fund managers who specialized in a single hedging strategy known as the long/short equity model, in which a trader tries to mitigate investment risk by short-selling.